 We don’t talk much, although it doesn’t bother me as much as it should, because there is a certain silence about the Wind that I can't stay away from.
 By day, it taunts me, whistling just before my outstretched fingertips, the prize I’ll never have.
 And by night, it whispers to me, beckons to me like an irresistible sweet.

-He is as loud a silence as I’ve ever heard, and I live for him.
+He is as loud a silence as I’ve ever heard.
+And I live for him.